 We will also oversee that passing of all business trademarks, software, proprietary code, marketing accounts, social media accounts, employee contracts and any other purchased asset as well as migrating the capital to escrow.
 The funds stay in escrow for a 14 day due diligence period and are then disbursed to the seller, while we keep our success fee.

-Most sellers will chose to get legal council before accepting a final offer.
+Most sellers will choose to get legal council before accepting a final offer.
 This is not included in our fee and business sellers should allocate $2K – $5K for an attorney to advise them on the asset purchase agreement.

 Approximately how many products does your business sell?